rchain/architecture-docs/execution_model/rhovm.rst

 2. **Transcompilation**: From Rholang source-code, the compiler:

-    a) performs a simple source-to-source compilation from Rholang to Rosette source-code, which will eventually be executed on the     Rosette VM.
+    a) performs a source-to-source translation from Rholang to Rosette source-code.

 3. **Analysis**: From Rosette source-code, the compiler performs: